seanwryan/CustomerChurn/README.md

 Further feature engineering and exploration of additional models like XGBoost or LightGBM.
 More sophisticated hyperparameter tuning techniques.
 Investigating additional techniques for handling class imbalance.
-Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or new features.

-License
-This project is licensed under the MIT License.